 The permittee must develop a site-specific test plan according to the requirements in 40 CFR 63.7(c) and upon request make available to MDEQ any records necessary to determine the conditions of the performance tests.
 The permittee must submit a Notification of Intent to conduct a performance test at least 60 days before the performance test is scheduled to begin.

-If the permittee meets the requirements set forth in 40 CFR 63.7515(b), then subsequent performance tests may be performed according to the frequency outlined in 40 CFR 63.7515(b).

-(Ref.: 40 CFR 63.7510(a)(1), (3) and 63.7515(a) and (b), 63.7520(a), (b), (c), (d), and (e),63.7530(a)and(b), 63.7545(d), and Table 5 of Subpart DDDDD)
+After the first successful submittal of an initial written test protocol in conjunction with the initial compliance test(s), the permittee may request that the resubmittal of a testing protocol be waived for subsequent testing by certifying in writing at least sixty (60) days prior to subsequent testing that all conditions for testing remain unchanged such that the original protocol can and will be followed.
+If necessary, a pretest conference at least sixty (60) days prior to the scheduled test date may be requested to ensure that all test methods and procedures are acceptable to the DEQ.
+(Ref.: 40 CFR 63.7510(a)(1),(3), and (4), 63.7515(a) and (b), 63.7520(a),(b),(c),(d), and(e), 63.7530(a) and (b), 63.7545(d), and Table 5, Subpart DDDDD)